Vapor Recovery Information and Compliance Requirements

 Clay, Jackson and Platte counties

-The Kansas City ozone maintenance area is regulated by Missouri Air Regulation 10 CSR 10-2.260, "Control of Petroleum Liquid - Storage, Loading, and Transfer.”
-Under this regulation, all gasoline storage tanks greater than 250 gallons in the Kansas City area are required to install MOPETP approved Pressure/Vacuum, or P/V, valves on all tank vents.
-In addition, storage tanks greater than 2,000 gallons must be equipped with a vapor recovery system that demonstrates 90 percent efficiency.
+Gas stations in the Kansas City ozone maintenance area are regulated by the Missouri Air Conservation Commission.
+To access "Control of Petroleum Liquid Storage, Loading, and Transfer,” go to page 16 of 10 CSR 10-2.260.
+Under this regulation, all gasoline storage tanks greater than 250 gallons in the Kansas City area are required to install MOPETP approved pressure/vacuum (P/V) valves on all tank vents.
+In addition, storage tanks greater than 2,000 gallons must be equipped with a vapor recovery system that demonstrates 90 percent collection efficiency.
 Facilities must perform a leak decay test on all Stage I vapor recovery systems upon installation and again every five years in addition to testing of all P/V valves before installation and every two years thereafter.
 See the Gasoline Dispensing Facilities webpage for more information regarding facility compliance.

 St. Louis Area - Stage I and II Vapor Recovery